Evgenus/spa/README.md

 ## Alternatives

-Other modules you should definitelly look at:
+Other modules you should definitely look at:

  * [gluejs](http://mixu.net/gluejs/)
  * [browserbuild](https://github.com/learnboost/browserbuild/)